Choose the right QR code feature

 Pick by risk, not by feature count.

-The right QR feature depends on what would go wrong if the destination, design, or plan changed later.
+The right QR feature depends on what would go wrong if the link, design, or long-term use changed later.

-Use a redirect-backed QR code when the destination may change after printing.
+Use a dashboard-managed QR code when the destination may change after printing.

 Explore →Use logo and color controls carefully.